philvarner/aws-os-connection/README.md

 ```

 ## How does it work?
-This package creates a Connection class that signs the requests to AWS elasticsearch and a Transport class that checks that the AWS credentials haven't expired before every call, and refreshes them when needed.
+This package creates a Connection class that signs the requests to AWS opensearch and a Transport class that checks that the AWS credentials haven't expired before every call, and refreshes them when needed.

 ## Developer notes